hayagreevvaradarajan/wiki-api/README.md

              }

 PUT:
-    Edits the article with the given title and content in the request payload.
+    Updates the article with the given title and content in the request payload.
 If only title is passed in the request payload, the content field will be removed from the document.
 Liekwise for content.
     Status codes: 200, 400, 404, 500
     Accepted request headers: content-type: application/json or application/x-www-form-urlencoded Response header: content-type: application/json